mozzarellaV8/mozz/babz-2017/readme.md

 # Work in Progress

 Here's a table of work in progress for [BABZ 2017](http://blondeartbooks.com), arranged alphabetically by author or organization.
 Some may happen; others may not.
+Things may end up on the table that aren't listed here.
 As George Carlin once said, **_"Only time will tell."_**

 | author                          | title                               | specs                             |   production cost|
 | ------------------------------- | ------------------------------------| --------------------------------- | -----------------|